am2222/landscape-profiles-docs/docs/intro.md

 ### Data and Models Documentation
 Detailed data and model documentation is available on the left panel of the CPT.

+### Data Upload to the CPT
+Currently the tools supports upload of geospatial data as shapefile format, zipped up as a single zip file.
+The data should have a coordinate reference system defined in the `prj` file associated with the shapefile.
+The operational coordinate reference system for the CPT is the [BC Albers Projection](https://epsg.io/3005) - data that are represented in other projections will be reprojected to BC Albers.

+For plan polygons, each polygon should ideally be the disturbance footprint of the development, with internal divisions merged into a single polygon.
+For base layer polygons, ensure that the baselayers overlap the plan polygon you are working with.
+In general, uncompressed shapefiles should not exceed 10 mb.

 ## A Sample Workflow
 Assuming you have familiarized yourself with the basic interface and have a logged in registered user with the CPT, we can walk through a simple analysis to demonstrate the workflow.
 Here we will use some sample data from the City of Kelowna for demonstration purposes.